amsgames/laravel-shop/README.md

 #### Event Handler Example

-An example of how to use the event in a handler:
+An example of how to use an event in a handler:

 ```php
 <?php